 The School’s research is world-renowned and internationally-oriented, and builds on the strengths of its constituent disciplines of geography (both human and physical), political science and sociology.
 Much of our research is inter-disciplinary, and engages in a variety of ways with public policy concerns and debates.

 Two leading research centres are also part of the School:

-The Head of School is Professor William Maloney, a politician.
+The Head of School, Professor William Maloney, is a political scientist.
 Each of the subject areas has a Deputy Head of School.
 These are: